linebender/rfcs/rfcs/0007-pass-spec.md

 However, these major changes both help us massively simplify Masonry's internal code:

-- Having `RenderRoot` be in charge of event targetting means we can get rid of the WidgetPod's "should this event be recursed to the inner widget" logic.
+- Having `RenderRoot` be in charge of event targeting means we can get rid of the WidgetPod's "should this event be recursed to the inner widget" logic.
-- Having direct event targetting means we can remove a bunch of `RouteFoobar` events that do nothing but carry a `Foobar` event through the widget tree.
+- Having direct event targeting means we can remove a bunch of `RouteFoobar` events that do nothing but carry a `Foobar` event through the widget tree.
 - Limiting mutations to the widget tree to a specific pass lets us remove the `WidgetAdded` event and some very thorny logic.

 Overall, these changes together will make the new pass system more cohesive and predictable.